robsys/nyc-trip-data-analysis/README.md

 This project represents Spark jobs which analyze and aggregate NYC taxi trips publicly available data.
 You can download data from here: https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page
 Five Yellow taxi trip records datasets (> 2GB) were used for development and testing.
-Currently results are written to stdout but the I/O method can be simply switched to another.

 ![master-status](https://github.com/rob-sys/nyc-trip-data-analysis/workflows/master/badge.svg)
 ### Jobs